 If you realize you need some legal help, but don't want an attorney to take over the case, call us.
 There are many ways we can help in a limited role.

 Here are some ideas.
 If you have other thoughts on this, please call.
 Make an appointment.
 We can be creative in how we help.

-Are you wanting to represent yourself in your divorce?
+Do you want to represent yourself in your divorce?

 That can work out acceptably if there is little or no: